-- The I400 MHz image made from the data shown in the last slide doesn't show the structure well (poorly resolved). - So here is the source at a higher frequency, where the resolution is 18 X higher (85 milliarcseconds) - It is offset by 250 milliarcseconds from the phase center, and less than I arccsecond in size, with roughly a 2:1 ratio in size.
+- The 1400 MHz image made from the data shown in the last slide doesn't show the structure well (poorly resolved). - So here is the source at a higher frequency, where the resolution is 18 X higher (85 milliarcseconds) - The emission centroid is about 250 milliarcseconds from the phase center, and less than I arccsecond in size, with roughly a 2:1 ratio in size.